UzorNwokeaka/Customer-Churn-Prediction-Project2/README.md

 •	Performed feature scaling using the labelEncoder function as well as normalization by employing the MinMaxScaler function.

+## Class Imbalance

+•	Employed the SOMTE technique to address class imbalance & balance distribution within the minority class

 ## Modeling

-•	Built eight (8) models and selected the top performing four (4) models.
+•	Built eight (8) models and selected the top performing four (3) models.

-•	In line with project outcome, I selected the best performing model out of the top four because of the required metrics for the business – Precision & Recall scores.
+•	In line with project outcome, I selected the best performing model out of the top three because of the required metrics for the business – Precision & Recall scores.

+## Hyperparameter Tuning

+•	Hyperparameter tuning was also performed on the selected model (Random Forest Classifier) to optimize the model's performance metrics and also make it suitable to be applicable to real-world business case with class imbalance.

 ## Some Insights from the EDA